sqlrsync/.github/profile/README.md

 ## Features:
 - PUSH and PULL rsync of sqlite3 database files to a remote SQLRsync server (defaults to sqlrsync.com)
-- Use `--subscribe` to automatically refresh read-replicas when new data is uplo
+- Use `--subscribe` to automatically refresh read-replicas when new data is uploaded
 - Creates a [`-sqlrsync` file](https://sqlrsync.com/help/dash-sqlrsync) file neighboring the replicated database which can be shared to PULL down the database elsewhere.
 - Stores the PUSH key in ~/.config/sqlrsync/ to allow unattended re-PUSHing of the database (great for a cron job)
 - LOCAL Sync (when sqlrsync is provided 2 arguments, both local file paths) allows for a local-only (no server/network use) rsyncing of a running write-node SQLite database to a running read-only SQLite database with no readlocks.